-Brachycephalic airway obstruction syndrome (BAOS) in dogs
+Brachycephalic obstructive airway syndrome (BOAS) in dogs

 The term “brachycephaly” comes from the Greek words meaning “short” and “head” (“brachycephalic” means “short-headed”).
-Brachycephalic breeds of dog typically have domed heads, broad foreheads, extremely shortened muzzles and wide skulls with flat faces and noses.
+Brachycephalic dog breeds typically have domed heads, broad foreheads, extremely shortened muzzles and wide skulls with flat faces and noses.
 Brachycephaly is, in fact, an abnormally short head shape compared with the ancestral, natural, head shape of dogs.

 Brachycephalic breeds include:

-As a result of their shortened head shape, the noses, throats and airways of brachycephalic breeds are commonly undersized or flattened.
+As a result of their shortened head shape, the skull and jaw of brachycephalic breeds are commonly undersized or flattened.
 However, the soft tissues within these areas, such as the nostrils, soft palate and tongue, are not reduced in size and must fit into a significantly smaller space.
-This overcrowding results in a narrowing of the nasal passages and upper airways which obstructs the flow of air into the lower airways and lungs, causing respiratory distress with rapid breathing and a struggle for breath.
-Over time, the increased resistance and airway obstruction causes further inflammation and swelling of the airways, leading to more severe airway obstruction and secondary complications.

 • Stenotic nares – abnormally narrow or small nostrils – the narrowing restricts the amount of air that can flow into the nostrils, making it difficult to breathe through the nose.